Probiotics: Bugging for more

 So the question is, does this mean we should all take a probiotic supplement?

 Probiotics are live microorganisms (like bacteria and yeast) found in food products or supplements that are known to provide benefits to human health.

 Prebiotics are non-digestible food components (e.g. certain types of fibre, resistant starches) that selectively help beneficial microorganisms thrive in your intestines (probiotics “feed” on these substances).
 Probiotics and prebiotics have a synbiotic relationship (not to be confused with SYMbiotic!).

 The dense, diverse and dynamic collection of microorganisms housed inside our guts interact in complex ways with our body systems, including our immune, nervous and hormonal systems.
 These interactions can help support immune function, regulate our moods and are important for the digestion and absorption of various nutrients.

 Exposure to environmental factors, including diet, toxins, drugs, and pathogens (disease-causing microbes) can change our gut microbiota—a.k.a the diverse community of microbes inhabiting our guts.
-These changes can give rise to foodborne illness, nutritional deficiencies, digestive discomfort, mood problems, and have also been linked to chronic diseases like inflammatory bowel disease, diabetes and obesity.
+These changes can give rise to food-borne illness, nutritional deficiencies, digestive discomfort, and mood problems.
+Additionally, they have also been linked to chronic diseases like inflammatory bowel disease, diabetes and obesity.

-Probiotics have shown some promise in helping restore and maintain healthy gut microbiota, and thus have the potential to promote better health and prevent various diseases.
+Probiotics have shown some promise in helping restore and maintain healthy gut microbiota.
+Thus, they have the potential to promote better health and prevent various diseases.